-A ransomware attack on a US hospital network took weeks to recover.
+A US hospital network took weeks to recover from a ransomware attack.

 Medical staff recalled the situation inside their ward: